Francis Marion: Landmarks

 The 169th Fighter Wing of the South Carolina Air National Guard, located about 12 miles east of Columbia in Eastover, South Carolina, boasts the title "Home of the Swamp Fox" and has an image of the face of a fox painted on the body of their F-16 Fighter Jets.
 The South Carolina State Guard, the successor to the South Carolina Militia, charters the Swamp Fox Explorer Post 1670 through the national division of Exploring (Learning for Life) for youth 14 to 20 years of age.
-In 1850, the painter William Ranney (1813–1857) produced Marion Crossing the Pee Dee, based on events following the battle of Camden in the American Revolution.
-The picture, displayed at the Amon Carter Museum, depicts Marion sitting on a horse and talking with a subordinate on the back row of a small boat, Marion being second from the left.
 In 1994, Marion was posthumously inducted into the U.S. Army Ranger Hall of Fame.

 In 2006, the United States House of Representatives approved a monument to Francis Marion, to be built in Washington, D.C., sometime in 2007–2008.
 The bill died in the Senate and was reintroduced in January 2007.
 The Brigadier General Francis Marion Memorial Act of 2007 passed the House of Representatives in March 2007, and the Senate in April 2008.
 The bill was packaged into the omnibus Consolidated Natural Resources Act of 2008, which passed both houses and was enacted in May 2008.
 Although a site at Marion Park was selected, it was not built before authorization expired in 2018.
 Some local residents opposed a monument to a slaveowner.
 The U.S. Navy was home to the USS Francis Marion, a Paul Revere-class attack transport.
 The ship served as the flag for COMPHIBGRU 2 (Commander Amphibious Group 2).
 For many years, Submarine Squadron Four at the Charleston Naval Base called itself the Swamp Fox Squadron.